Lyellr88/MARM-Protocol/HANDBOOK.md

 ---

+## Platform Compatibility Note

+MARM works across all major LLM platforms, including ChatGPT, Claude, Gemini, and Grok.

+It does not depend on native memory features.
+Instead, it uses manual logging, structured prompts, and reseeding to maintain context.
+This ensures consistency regardless of platform behavior or update cycles.

+As memory capabilities evolve, MARM remains stable by desig, users always retain control.

+---

 Short introduction:
 MARM is a protocol for advanced AI session memory, workflow management, and accuracy guardrails.
-This handbook includes all core commands, beginner guidance, and error handling tools
+This handbook includes all core commands, beginner guidance, and error handling tools.

 ## Core Activation